Addressing Root Causes with Ayahuasca

 When suppressed emotions are either triggered or being released, we feel them and then tend to immediately interpret them with our minds.
 Generically, we conceptualize the discomfort as our issues.
 Our thoughts then become a symptom of the problem, not the product of reasonable observation.
 This is a crucial and tricky distinction.
 It is very easy to identify with our mental struggles and their version of “the truth” but we must recognize that they are an effect of our emotional blockages.
 These blockages can make us feel uncomfortable, angry, sad, panicked, judgmental, and/or blameful.
 These feelings must be faced, not run from or acted upon.

 A classic externalization and usually first consequence of these emotional charges is drama.
 Drama is reactive projection – whether physical, emotional, or mental.
 When we face drama in our life, it is typically a warning sign to look within and not blame the person or circumstance that is acting as the trigger.
 Working with ayahuasca is very similar – it is a mirror.
 When we are healing emotional blockages and residual negative energies, the participant can sometimes manifest physical, emotional, or mental experiences that mirror what is being released internally.

 Projection as a Defense Mechanism

-We can also often receive ‘visions’ in ceremony that seem to represent external issues, people or spirits attempting to affect us.
+We can also often experience visions in ceremony that seem to represent external issues, people, or spirits attempting to affect us.
 Most often, though, these visions are a projection of our internal issues.
-Our minds cannot interpret the pain, negative energy and difficult emotions that the medicine is mirroring, so they project the inner experience onto a vision that puts the blame or reason outside of ourselves.
+Our minds cannot interpret the pain, negative energy, and difficult emotions that the medicine is mirroring, so they project the inner experience onto a vision that puts the blame or reason outside of ourselves.
 During our experience with the medicine, we can frequently be taken to a place that reflects our childhood – typically emotionally and mentally.
 Again, projection is a defense mechanism against difficult childhood memories that an external event or agent has caused us to reflect upon.